vicsanity623/Axiom-Agent/ROADMAP.md

 **Goal:** Deepen the agent's understanding of language nuance, context, and complex relationships.

 ### Key Features
-*   **Advanced Relationship Extraction:** Enhance the `KnowledgeHarvester` and `UniversalInterpreter` to extract and represent multi-part relationships (e.g., `(person, born_in, city, on_date, date)`).
-*   **Sentiment and Tone Analysis:** Implement a mechanism to track the sentiment of the user's input and adjust the tone of synthesized responses accordingly.
-*   **Knowledge Provenance:** Add metadata to all learned facts, tracking their source (e.g., Wikipedia, user input), timestamp, and confidence score.
+*   **Knowledge Provenance & Confidence Scoring:** Add metadata to all learned facts, tracking their source (`user`, `llm_verified`, `dictionary`), timestamp, and confidence score.
 This is a prerequisite for belief revision.
+*   **Advanced Relationship Extraction:** Enhance the `UniversalInterpreter` to extract and represent multi-part, qualified relationships (e.g., `(person, born_in, city, on_date, date)`), moving beyond simple S-V-O.
-*   **Belief Revision System:** Implement a strategy for resolving conflicting facts based on source reliability, confidence, and recency.
+*   **Belief Revision System:** Implement a strategy for resolving conflicting facts.
+When a contradiction is found, the agent will use provenance and confidence scores to decide whether to update its belief, ask for clarification, or maintain both possibilities.
+*   **Sentiment and Tone Analysis:** Implement a mechanism to track the sentiment of the user's input and adjust the tone of synthesized responses accordingly, making conversation feel more empathetic and natural.

 ---